 Are Braces Always Necessary?

 Some parents, understandably, want to spare their child the inconvenience of braces.
 A unique and crooked grin can be charming, right?
 It’s true that teeth don’t need to look perfect to be healthy—but crowded or overlapping teeth can be a detriment to long-term oral health.
 You can rest assured that we never recommend children get braces for cosmetic reasons.
-If your dentist suggests braces, it’s always to preserve the health of the teeth and gums, and to prevent potentially harmful conditions from developing in the future.
+If your dentist suggests braces, it’s always to preserve the health of the teeth and gums, and to prevent damaging conditions from developing in the future.

 How do crooked teeth lead to problems?
 For starters, teeth that overlap or sit at odd angles are harder to clean.
 The more inaccessible spaces there are, the more likely your child will develop tooth decay between teeth or at the gum line.
 Beyond the hygiene issue, problems with bite alignment (how the upper arch and lower arch fit together) can lead to teeth that are more likely to get worn down or cracked, or develop TMJ disorder.

 With improper bite alignment (overbite, under bite, or cross bite), patients are more vulnerable to developing an imbalance in the function of the temporomandibular joints.
 When the teeth don’t fit together properly, it changes the way you use your jaw.
 Ultimately, this can make speaking, chewing and even breathing more difficult.